 The pandemic has also increased sexual and domestic violence, home displacement, child marriage, child labour, unpaid domestic work and lack of basic health care.

-Empowering girls to have visibility and voice is core to the International Day of the Girl, and this year young female leaders from around the world have come together to deliver three key demands.
+Empowering girls to have visibility, voice and ongoing access to education is core to the International Day of the Girl, and this year young female leaders from around the world have come together to deliver three key demands.

 Considering the huge impact of the pandemic these demands are critical, and uplifting and empowering young females to share their stories and fight for their right to equal opportunity.